poojaalagar28/CMPT-756-ImageClassification/README.md

 # Image Classification App 🖼️🔍

 This application allows you to classify images using state-of-the-art deep learning models.
-Upload an image, select a model, and the app will predict the most likely labels for the image!
+Upload an image and the app will predict the most likely labels for the image!

 ## How it works

-1. **Select Model**: Choose one of the available deep learning models from the sidebar.
-2. **Upload Image**: Upload an image file (JPEG, JPG, or PNG) that you want to classify.
+1. **Upload Image**: Upload an image file (JPEG, JPG, or PNG) that you want to classify.
-3. **Image Classification**: The app will use the selected model to predict the labels for the uploaded image.
+2. **Image Classification**: The app will use the RESNET50 model to predict the labels for the uploaded image.
-4. **Display Results**: The top predicted labels along with their confidence scores are displayed, along with the image.
+3. **Display Results**: The top predicted labels along with their confidence scores are displayed, along with the image.

 ## How to use